ruby/rubyspec.github.io/overview.markdown

 ## Overview

-The RubySpec project aims to write a complete executable specification for the [Ruby](http://ruby-lang.org) programming language that is syntax-compatible with [RSpec](http://rspec.info).
+The ruby/spec project aims to write a complete executable specification for the [Ruby](http://ruby-lang.org) programming language that is syntax-compatible with [RSpec](http://rspec.info).
 RSpec is essentially a DSL (domain-specific language) for describing the behavior of code.
 This project contains specs